LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       It is almost exactly the same size as entry number 6 on out list (72.7 x 92.1 cms), and was also painted in 1890 and signed "Claude Monet '91".
+    sideGalleryImages:
+      - imageTitle: This version of Monet's Haystacks was sold in 2016 for $81.4 million.
+        imageUrl: /assets/expensive-paintings-claude-monet-haystacks-christies-2016.jpg
   - textTitle: "Monet: Nympheas en Fleur"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: